delvdeepr/gitpress/nookwall/pages/terms_of_use.md

 ### 17. Contact

-If you have questions regarding these Terms, you may contact us through the Contact Support Chatbox.
+If you have questions regarding these Terms, you may contact us through the Contact Support Chatbox above.